CASHEW TREE MEDICINAL PROPERTIES

 What are the medicinal uses of cashew tree?

-Although cashew tree fruits are mainly used as food.
-(See information in the listing above).
-However cashew plant also has medicinal properties that have been used in herbal medicine.
+Cashew tree fruits are mainly used as food.
+(See information in the listing below).
+However, cashew plant also has medicinal properties that have been used in herbal medicine.

 Depending on the part of the plant we use, we obtain different properties and medicinal effects